 A review of environmental factors (REF) was displayed in Moulamein, Barham and Murray Downs between 17 July and 14 August 2017.
 Please view or download the REF report and appendices from the project documents section below.

 No submissions were received to the REF, which assessed the likely impacts of the proposal on the environmental and detailed the protective measures to be implemented.

-Gee Gee Bridge was built in 1929.
+The old Gee Gee Bridge was built in 1929.
 It is a Dare type timber truss bridge and is listed on the State Heritage Register.
 The bridge has a single traffic lane and vehicles give way to oncoming traffic.

 Key features of the proposal include:

-- a new two-lane concrete bridge across the Wakool River and floodplain, 15 to 20 metres downstream (north) of the existing Gee Gee Bridge and flood relief bridge.
+- a new two-lane concrete bridge across the Wakool River and floodplain, 15 to 20 metres downstream (north) of the old Gee Gee Bridge and flood relief bridge.
 The bridge would have a length of about 245 metres

 - realigning about 1.4 kilometres of Noorong Road